The Real Estate Law Review: Switzerland

 iv Finance and security

 Swiss real estate is usually financed by a mix of equity and loans.
-The standards applying to investment property financing by Swiss banks were tightened as of 1 January 2020 and provide a maximum loan to value (LTV) ratio of 75 per cent.
+The standards applying to investment property financing by Swiss banks were tightened as of 1 January 2020 and provide a maximum loan to value (LTV) ratio of 75 per cent (owner-occupied residential properties are exempt).
 Thus, 25 per cent of the property, as valued by the bank, must be covered by equity as well as any difference between the value and the actual (usually substantially higher) purchase price.
 Borrowers must further amortise their mortgage debt down to two-thirds of the property's lending value within 10 years.

 Buyers and owners of real estate in Switzerland are free to raise external financing from lenders abroad.
 The granting of a security over a mortgage note does not entail problems under the Lex Koller as long as the terms of the security are at arm's length and do not aim to circumvent the provisions of the Lex Koller.
 In practice, institutional investors often hold significant real estate portfolios that are financed without external funding.
 However, a mix of equity and debt in the form of a secured term loan and a revolving credit facility is also common.

-External real estate financings are primarily secured by security interest (in the form of an ownership transfer for security purposes or a mortgage) of mortgage notes.
-The creation of a (registered or bearer) mortgage note provides an independent claim in the mortgage note's amount and is separate from the claim under the credit documentation (i.e., the loan).
+External real estate financings are almost exclusively secured by mortgage notes.
+Mortgages notes can be created as register mortgage notes or as mortgage notes in paper form.
+The creation of a mortgage note provides an independent claim in the mortgage note's amount and is separate from the claim under the credit documentation (i.e., the loan).
 The mortgage loan claim is secured by the underlying property.

 Leases of business premises